modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/TableStorageConfiguration.md

 > For the 'members' and 'guests' fields, the maximum value of each individual NativeMaxCount is 5000.
 However the combined maximum is also 5000.
 For example if 'members' has a value of 3000, then the maximum for 'guests' is 2000.
 (3000 + 2000 = 5000)

-> For the 'owners' field, the maximum value of NativeMaxCount is 100.
+> For the 'owners' field, the maximum value of NativeMaxCount is 20.
+If set higher, CreateTeam will not process any more than 20 owners.

 - Validate (boolean) = This will enabled or disable the above validation rules for the People Picker.